RockHong/vim-env/GeneralVimHelp.md

     If you have the 'wildmenu' option set, then you can press the <Tab> key to display a list of all the matching tags in the status bar.
 You can use the arrow keys to move between the tags and then use the Enter key to select a tag.
-    If you don't have the 'wildmenu' option set, you can still use the <Tab> key to browse through the list of matching tags.
+    If you do not have the 'wildmenu' option set, you can still use the <Tab> key to browse through the list of matching tags.

 Help: tag-regexp, wildmenu